Guide: US sales tax rules: a quick guide for European companies

 - US sales tax is not a value added tax (VAT).
 US sales tax is only imposed once on the final consumer, while the value added tax that most French companies know is a transaction tax collected at every step of production.

 - Bilateral tax treaties do not apply to state sales tax.
 Federal tax treaties between the US and foreign countries, that can limit the US government’s ability to impose taxes on foreign companies, do not apply to state taxes.
 As a result, while a foreign entity may avoid the imposition of US federal income tax under a bilateral tax treaty, it could be subject to sales tax rules of individual US states.

 Where to get advice about the US sales tax

-For French companies looking to expand their business operations into the United States, it is important to have a general understanding of US sales tax rules, as they can lead to significant financial exposure.
+For European companies looking to expand their business operations into the United States, it is important to have a general understanding of US sales tax rules, as they can lead to significant financial exposure.
 To gain additional advice about the sales tax landscape in the US, contact Axelia Partners’ tax compliance service.

 *In the June 2018 South Dakota vs. Wayfair Inc. case, the US Supreme Court decided that any company with at least 200 sales or $100,000 in sales in a given state, must collect sales tax in that state.
 As a result of this ruling, a growing number of states started to disregard the “physical presence” NEXUS standard for sales tax purposes, and instead considered the “economic” NEXUS criteria to determine whether a business that makes remote sales should collect and remit sales tax in their state.